mattreduce/mythic-crate/README.md

 1. `git clone https://github.com/mattreduce/mythic-crate.git`
 2. `cd mythic-crate`
+3. Run `export VAGRANT_EXPERIMENTAL=disks` to be able to customize the disk size of your VM
-3. Run `vagrant up` and wait about 8.5 minutes while everything installs :coffee:
+4. Run `vagrant up` and wait about 8.5 minutes while everything installs :coffee:
-4. SSH access: run `vagrant ssh`
+5. SSH access: run `vagrant ssh`
-5. Admin UI access: browse to https://localhost:7443 on your host machine
+6. Admin UI access: browse to https://localhost:7443 on your host machine
-6. Log in as `mythic_admin` with password `mythic_password`
+7. Log in as `mythic_admin` with password `mythic_password`
-7. Go to Settings and change both username and password
+8. Go to Settings and change both username and password
-8. Go to C2 Profile Management, start the HTTP C2 Profile server
+9. Go to C2 Profile Management, start the HTTP C2 Profile server
-9. Guest VM's `/vagrant` directory is shared with project directory on host
+10. Guest VM's `/vagrant` directory is shared with project directory on host

 ### Administration